Applying for asylum

 When to apply

 When you submit your application, your fingerprints will be taken, as well as the fingerprints of all your family members included in your application.
 This is a legal requirement.
-Children under the age of 14 do not have to give fingerprints.
+Children under the age of 14 are not required to give fingerprints.

 Where to apply